Skip to main content

 4. After consent, Anthropic uses the stored client credentials to complete the token exchange on the user’s behalf.

 This gives you a stable, registered OAuth client without requiring DCR or CIMD on your end, while keeping the user-consent step.
-Anthropic stores your credentials securely and uses them only for token exchange on behalf of consenting users; they are shared across Claude.ai, Desktop, mobile, Cowork, and Claude Code (Claude Managed Agents uses a separate credential set).
+Anthropic stores your credentials securely and uses them only for token exchange on behalf of consenting users; they are shared across the hosted Claude surfaces (Claude.ai web, Desktop, mobile, and Cowork).
+Claude Code runs its own OAuth flow on the user’s machine and identifies itself with its own Client ID Metadata Document, so it does not use Anthropic-held credentials.
+Claude Managed Agents uses a separate credential set.
+Anthropic-held credentials are bound to the authorization server that issued them.
+If you migrate to a new authorization server, email [email protected] with the new client_id and client_secret before cutting over.
+CIMD-based connectors don’t have this constraint — a CIMD client_id is a self-hosted URL, so it works against any authorization server that fetches it.
 To use this flow, email [email protected] with your client_id and secret.

 DCR and CIMD details